 - In case of two applications having similar merits in evaluation, preference will be given either to those applicants who are new to the EISCAT facilities, in order to enlarge the EISCAT user community and further more open access to the facilities, or to the applicant showing stronger educational impact in their proposal.

 Applicants will be formally informed of the outcome of the review process by email to the contact address provided in the application.
 This letter will state whether the application has been successful, and the time which has been awarded.
 One should note that this might not be the full amount of time originally requested.
 This is often the case for new experiments, especially if they propose to employ any of the EISCAT facilities in a novel manner.
 Any restrictions which the Panel may have placed on the use of the time will also be stated, as will any comments or queries which they might have expressed.
 If the full amount of time requested has not been granted, then an explanation will always be given.
 Feedback to applicants will also be given whenever an application is unsuccessful.

-- After the first deadline, 21 November 2016, the applicants will be informed before 10 December, in order to allow possible experiment sheduling in January 2017.
+- After the first deadline, 1 November 2018, the applicants will be informed well before 10 December, in order to allow possible experiment sheduling in January 2019.

-- After the second deadline, 1 May 2017, the applicants will be informed before 10 June, in order to allow possible experiment scheduling in July 2017.
+- After the second deadline, 1 May 2019, the applicants will be informed well before 10 June, in order to allow possible experiment scheduling in July 2019.

 Observer’s reporting requirement